rednamgo/etu_WEB_CW_2023/README.md

 Course work for the Web-technologies class in ETU uni.

 ## Notice
-_This code is for study purposes only._ It is a half-baked 2D-game-monster-of-Frankenstein made in the panic right before the deadline so it could use **a lot** of code improvements and needs some serios refactoring.
+_This code is for study purposes only._ It is a half-baked 2D-game-monster-of-Frankenstein made in the panic right before the deadline so it could use **a lot** of code improvements and needs some serious refactoring.
 But, **it works**.

 ## Tasks
 1. Written in "pure" JS ES6 (debatable)